John Garfield Refuses to Rat on His Friends to HUAC and Dies Tragically Young at Age 39. From 1951, it's He Ran All the Way.

 By 1945, John Garfield and Humphrey Bogart were arguably the only two big stars still under contract at Warner Bros.

-And when his contract with Warners expired in 1946, Julie opted not to re-sign with the studio.
-Though he recognized the role Warner Bros. played in making him a star, too many years of lackluster film assignments solidified Julie’s decision to continue his career elsewhere.
+When his contract with Warners expired in 1946, Julie opted not to re-sign with the studio.
+He recognized the role Warner Bros. played in making him a star.
+But too many years of lackluster film assignments solidified Julie’s decision to continue his career elsewhere.

 “I wasn’t carrying a chip on my shoulder at Warners.
 I appreciated the fact that they made me a star, but they didn’t pick me up from a filling station.”

 Julie starred in a string of successful films in 1946, including Humoresque, The Postman Always Rings Twice, and Nobody Lives Forever.
-And for the first time in his career, John Garfield was among the top ten movie moneymakers of the year.
+For the first time in his career, John Garfield found himself among the top ten movie moneymakers of the year.

 In other words, John Garfield was a valuable property.
 Which put him in a pretty good position to negotiate his future in Hollywood.